Revised June 2013

 The Policy Committee of the Board of Directors shall receive and study any written proposals for amendments to the Bylaws of the Society and shall advise the Board of Directors in such matters.

-If any such proposal meets with the approval of the Board of Directors, it shall be submitted to all Professional, Honorary Life and Emeritus members of the Society for a vote.
+If any such proposal meets with the approval of the Board of Directors, it shall be submitted to all Professional, and Emeritus members of the Society for a vote.
 A committee consisting of the Secretary-Treasurer and two Board of Director members shall count the ballots returned at the end of the 30-day period following the initial distribution of the ballots.

-No amendment or addition to the Bylaws shall be ratified unless two thirds of the responding Professional, Honorary Life and Emeritus members approve the change.
+No amendment or addition to the Bylaws shall be ratified unless two thirds of the responding Professional, and Emeritus members approve the change.
 The Secretary-Treasurer shall promptly notify the membership of ratified amendments or additions.

 SECTION 1.
 Procedure.